drumm-mv/stock-analysis/README.md

 |Removed redundancies and duplications<br>improves the effectiveness of the code|The benefit is not self-evident;<br>Improved code difficult for user to recognize<br>when the functionality stays the same|

  - How do these pros and cons apply to refactoring the original VBA script?

+## Conclusion
+In conclusion the following items could be added to provide additional functionality to current script:
+ - Update the ticker array to review stock list to provide full list of stocks contain in original dataset